Skip to Content (custom) - bh

 • Regarding Multi-District Litigation (MDL), are they adept at staffing large teams, managing complex workflows, and evolving production needs of product liability over an extended duration with various parties?

-• Do they understand the pharma industry from an antitrust perspective and how various players interact with the drug manufacturers, wholesalers, and pharmacy benefits managers, and the anti-competition issues frequently investigated by government agencies like the Federal Trade Commission (FTC) and DOJ?
+• Do they understand the pharma industry from an antitrust perspective and how various players interact with the drug manufacturers, wholesalers, and pharmacy benefits managers, and the anti-competition issues frequently investigated by government agencies like the US Federal Trade Commission (FTC) and DOJ?

-Antitrust, White Collar, and Government Investigations
+Competition, White Collar, and Government Investigations

 Handling data in government investigations and enforcement actions requires knowledge beyond standard eDiscovery protocols.
 Government regulators have detailed ESI protocols for the collection and processing of various data types, a factor that has become more complex as newly emerging data sources flood the markets.

-In antitrust matters, both the DOJ and FTC require an upfront discussion around the use of analytical tools to help identify potentially responsive data and have rules governing how algorithms must be trained and tested.
+In competition matters, both the US DOJ and FTC require an upfront discussion around the use of analytical tools to help identify potentially responsive data and have rules governing how algorithms must be trained and tested.
 These agencies also have specific requirements governing how privileged information is handled concerning privilege log creation.
 Finally, the agencies have detailed how certain data types must be produced.
 In white collar matters, regulators are increasingly requiring the implementation of compliance programs to ensure that certain types of illegal activity are identified quickly.
 These programs all have distinct data components.

-Global regulators have become more active in exploring the existence of potential competitive harm and possible illegal behavior.
+Global regulators have become more active in exploring the existence of potential competitive harm and possible illegal behaviour.
 They have also been issuing new guidance in antitrust and white collar matters on such issues as pre-merger notification requirements and leniency programs.
 Given this uptick in activity and regulation, eDiscovery providers must stay up to speed on the latest developments.

 Consider these questions when evaluating eDiscovery providers for government investigations:

-• Is the provider able to quickly understand the IT infrastructure of the corporate client so that it can identify all relevant sources of data, promptly assist in the response to the Government’s IT questionnaire, organize the collection from the designated custodians, assess the impact of any global privacy laws, and set and maintain a schedule that will permit timely compliance?
+• Is the provider able to quickly understand the IT infrastructure of the corporate client so that it can identify all relevant sources of data, promptly assist in the response to the Government’s IT questionnaire, organise the collection from the designated custodians, assess the impact of any global privacy laws, and set and maintain a schedule that will permit timely compliance?

 • Does the provider have experience collecting the newly emerging data types and does it have solutions for processing and reviewing the same?